How long will it take to get my credit card?

-Quotation searches - sometimes known as 'soft searches' - are initial checks a credit card provider can carry out to check whether your application is likely to be accepted.
+Quotation searches - sometimes known as 'soft searches' - are initial checks a credit card provider can carry out to check whether the application is likely to be accepted.

-They're different from a full search in that they don't show up as a 'footprint' on your credit record so, if you find that you're unlikely to be accepted, you can look elsewhere without penalty (see below for more on the problem of credit file 'footprints').
+They're different from a full search in that they don't show up as a 'footprint' on a credit record so, if the quotation search reveals that the application is unlikely to be accepted, the customer can look elsewhere without penalty (see below for more on the problem of credit file 'footprints').

 Unfortunately, these searches cost credit card providers money.
 Banks and building societies are less likely to get a return on that cost than they are with full searches so most lenders don't currently provide quotation searches.

 Nationwide are a notable exception: their quotation search service is built into their main online application process.